Nucleon Electric Dipole Moments in Paramagnetic Molecules through Effective Field Theory: Ultrasoft contribution to

 Here $\Delta_n=E_n-E_i$ is the excitation energy of the intermediate nuclear states $\ket{n}$, and the nucleon EDMs and MDMs $D^{(i)}= (\bar d_0 + \bar d_1 \tau_3^{(i)})/e$ and $\mu^{(i)}=(\mu_0 +\mu_1 \tau_3^{(i)})$ are defined in terms of the isoscalar and isovector nucleon EDMs, $\bar{d}_{0,1}$, and the isoscalar and isovector anomalous magnetic moments, $\kappa_{0,1}$, through $\mu_{i}=(1+\kappa_{i})/2$.

 We focus on $^{138}$Ba, the heaviest nucleus in the diatomic polar molecule BaF used by the NL-eEDM experiment~\cite{NL-eEDM:2018lno}.
-We compute the matrix elements involving the one-body spin operator in Eq.~\eqref{eq:Msp} to the set of $1_n^+$ nuclear excited states, as well as the relevant excited-state energies.
+We use the nuclear shell model to compute the matrix elements involving the one-body spin operator in Eq.~\eqref{eq:Msp} to the set of $1_n^+$ nuclear excited states, as well as the relevant excited-state energies.
 Nonetheless, we have adjusted these energies to exactly reproduce the one of the first $1^+$ excited state of $^{138}$Ba.
 This changes $M^{\rm usoft}_{SP}$ just by 2\%-7\% depending on the effective interaction used.

 Since in our calculation for $^{138}$Ba the 82 neutrons completely fill the configuration space, we cannot create any particle-hole excitation involving a neutron orbital, meaning there is no sensitivity to $d_n$.
+Therefore, for $^{138}$Ba Eq.~\eqref{eq:Msp} reduces to